-Laurel wilt – redbay ambrosia beetle Xyleborus glabratus and associated fungus Raffaelea lauricola
+Laurel wilt – redbay ambrosia beetle Xyleborus glabratus and associated fungus Harringtonia lauricola

 NOTE: the ambrosia beetle and fungus complex attacking avocados and other trees in California are completely unrelated organisms to Laurel wilt, despite both being beetle-fungi complexes that affect avocado trees.
 Click here to read about the polyphagous shot hole borer and Fusarium fungus.